andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 # Individual Optimization and Alignment

 Many humans will try to optimize their position in the company.
 Let us call the individual $i$.
-In an aligned environment we have
+In an aligned environment, we have

 $$
 \begin{cases}